Azure/data-lake-adlstool/doc/README.md

 For refreshtoken, provide these two values: clientid= the ID of the user refreshtoken= the refresh token

+For upload:
+  sourcePath= Absolute path of the file/folder to be uploaded into ADLS. destinationPath= Path on ADLS, where the source file/folder has to be copied.
+The destinationPath has to be a directory under which the source file/folder is copied. overwrite= Optional paramter.
+Specify overwrite, if destination files with the same names should be overwritten

 ```

 The step by step guide below, walkthrough how to use this tool in detail and how to obtain the right set of inputs used by the tool.